Underbelly (events promoter)

-Underbelly is a live events producer and venue operator, known as one of the "Big Four" venue operators at the Edinburgh Festival Fringe.
+Underbelly (trading as Underbelly Limited) is a live events producer and venue operator, known as one of the "Big Four" venue operators at the Edinburgh Festival Fringe.
 From its roots as a Fringe venue, the company has expanded to include a festival on London's South Bank and seasonal events in Edinburgh and elsewhere.

 History

 Underbelly was founded in 2000 by directors Ed Bartlam and Charlie Wood to operate one venue at the Edinburgh Festival Fringe.
 In 2001, Underbelly Limited was formed to turn the Underbelly venue into a professional operation.
 Over the years, Underbelly's operations have expanded beyond the Cowgate, to include a hub space known as the Udderbelly pasture in George Square and a Circus Hub on The Meadows, as well as a hub in Bristo Square.
 Each Underbelly venue is recognisable by its purple, cow-themed branding, most notably a large, upside-down, inflatable purple cow which serves as one of the venues.
 In 2015, Underbelly hosted over 130 shows at the Fringe.

 For many years, Underbelly also co-ordinated "Edinburgh's Christmas" - a funfair, market and events programme in the eastern section of Princes Street Gardens, but stopped in 2022.